robertplawski/dotfiles/README.md

 It will automatically determine which package manager you are using and personalize your system for you!

 ## Have fun...
-Remember to give me some feedback if you actually are crazy enough.
+Remember to give me some feedback if you actually are crazy enough to use these dotfiles.